recruit-tech/location-state/packages/location-state-core/docs/API.md

 };
 ```

 `Syncer` is an interface for synchronizing with history location.
 You can implement a `Syncer` to customize how to synchronize with the history location.
+The history location is identified by the return value of `key()`.

 #### Methods

 - `key()`: Returns the key of the current history location.
 If the key cannot be obtained, it returns `undefined`.
-- `sync(arg)`: Synchronizes with the history location.
-The `listener` function is called when the key of the history location changes.
+- `sync(arg)`: Called to synchronize with the history location.
+Call the `listener` function when the history location is changed.
-- `updateURL(url)`: Update the URL.
+- `updateURL(url)`: Update the browser's URL.
 It is used to persist state by URL.

 ### class `NavigationSyncer`